 The following extracts from the transcript of a meeting on September 14 between President Vladimir Putin and Alexei Miller, the chairman of Gazprom, Russia's leviathan energy conglomerate, vividly bring out the intellectual depth and breathtaking sweep of Russia's energy diplomacy.

-Vladimir Putin (right)
+Vladimir Putin (right) and AlexeiMiller

 Miller reported to Putin:

 “As regards the energy-transportation routes to other markets, we have begun studying the possibility of building new gas-transportation capacity to deliver gas to the southern markets— Turkey, Greece and Italy in particular.
 This would also concern European countries such as Bulgaria, Romania, Hungary and Austria.
 We are looking at the possibility of building a new pipeline, Blue Stream 2, which would increase the gas-transportation capacity via the Black Sea.

 “Turkey is not a transit country at present for Russian gas.
 We deliver gas to Turkey, but we see that demand is rising in countries such as Greece and Italy.
 So we are working on projects to increase gas supplies to these three markets.
 We are currently engaged in talks with our Italian and Greek partners.
 We are also looking at the possibility of increasing gas supplies to Romania, Hungary and Bulgaria and we have established a project company to work on this option.
 This company will carry out the feasibility studies for this route during the course of this year.
 We are also examining the possibility of building a gas pipeline to deliver gas to Israel.
 This would be an undersea pipeline taking gas from Turkish territory to Israel.
 We expect the Israelis to make a final decision very soon on their possibilities of buying Russian gas.